Adaptive Multi-Agent Deep Reinforcement Learning for Timely Healthcare Interventions: Introduction

 The versatility of RL has been demonstrated in various dynamic domains, such as stock market trading~\cite{ZHANG2022108543}, and is increasingly being adapted for healthcare applications, including diagnostic decisions and dynamic treatment regimes that require the consideration of delayed feedback~\cite{hong2022state}.
 Specifically, RL-based patient monitoring applications have focused on optimizing the timing and dosage of medications to ensure their correct administration~\cite{Watts2020,Naeem2021}.
 The analogy of probabilistic machine learning models, such as RL, to an ICU clinician monitoring a patient's state and making subsequent decisions based on observed changes, underscores the potential of RL in healthcare~\cite{Chen2021}.

-This study addresses the complex challenge of monitoring multiple vital signs of the human body, tracking health status, and initiating timely interventions during emergencies.
-We propose an innovative approach that employs multiple deep learning agents within a generic healthcare monitoring environment.
-Each agent is tasked with monitoring specific vital signs, taking into account different threshold levels for each sign.
-These agents progressively learn the threshold levels of vital signs based on Modified Early Warning Scores (MEWS) and the rewards accumulated from previous iterations.
-The well-trained DRL agents are capable of monitoring a patient's heart rate, respiration rate, and temperature, and alerting the clinical team in case of deviations from predefined thresholds~\cite{Chen2022}.
+This study addresses the challenge of monitoring multiple vital signs of the human body, tracking health status, and enabling timely interventions during emergencies by proposing an innovative approach that employs multiple deep learning agents within a healthcare monitoring environment.
+Each agent is responsible for monitoring specific vital signs, progressively learning threshold levels based on Modified Early Warning Scores (MEWS) and rewards accumulated from previous iterations.
+These well-trained deep reinforcement learning (DRL) agents are capable of monitoring parameters such as heart rate, respiration rate, and temperature, alerting clinical teams in case of deviations from predefined thresholds.
+While reinforcement learning (RL) has been applied in gaming environments like Deep Q-Networks (DQN) and sensor-based systems, this study offers novel contributions by integrating multi-agent reinforcement learning (MARL) within healthcare, creating a real-time, autonomous patient monitoring system.
+Unlike conventional RL models that focus on singular tasks, this approach uses multiple agents to monitor different physiological parameters simultaneously, enabling concurrent learning and more dynamic, comprehensive system responses.
+Additionally, the study introduces a novel reward mechanism that optimizes agent behavior based on MEWS, allowing agents to learn more efficiently and facilitate timely medical interventions, thus enhancing healthcare decision-making through a multi-agent, clinically informed AI framework.
+This represents a significant advancement in AI-driven patient monitoring.

 The primary aim of this study is to learn human behavior patterns in the context of clinical health by deploying a DRL agent for each physiological feature.
-These agents are designed to monitor, learn, and alert the respective clinical teams if any vital signs deviate from the norms established by MEWS, as shown in Fig.~\ref{fig:graph_abs}.
+These agents are designed to monitor, learn, and alert the respective clinical teams if any vital signs deviate from the norms established by MEWS.
 We introduce a novel approach for rewarding the actions of RL agents to facilitate the learning of behavior patterns.
-The generic monitoring environment developed in this study supports multi-agent functionality to monitor various vital signs of a patient, thereby introducing a new paradigm for remotely monitoring patients' health status using a multi-agent DRL environment.
+The generic monitoring environment developed in this study supports multi-agent functionality to monitor various vital signs of a patient, thereby introducing a new paradigm for remotely monitoring patients' health status using a multi-agent DRL environment as shown in Fig.~\ref{fig:graph_abs}.

 The contributions of this study are as follows: \begin{itemize} \item Introduction of a novel approach for rewarding RL agents' actions to foster the learning of behavior patterns. \item Development of a generic monitoring environment that accommodates multi-agents for monitoring various vital signs of a patient. \item Establishment of a new paradigm for remotely monitoring patients' health status utilizing the multi-agent DRL environment. \end{itemize}